DotBots/PyDotBot/doc/rest.md

 ## The basics

-First let's start by fetching the information about available DotBots using the following script:
+First, let's start by fetching the information about available DotBots using the following script:

 ```py